Updated: May 10

 The vision for “Amrit Kaal” includes a technology driven and knowledge based economy with strong public finances and a robust financial sector.
+You can see Decoding Budget 2023 with AssetPlus.

 This is the first budget in “Amrit Kaal”